Exploring Training and Inference Scaling Laws in Generative Retrieval: Related Work

 \section{Related Work}

-In this section, we revisit the background of generative retrieval and scaling laws.
+In this section, we revisit the previous studies of generative retrieval and scaling laws.
 We first present the key advancements in generative retrieval, focusing on document identifier design and training methodologies.
 Then, we discuss neural scaling laws and their applications in various domains, including retrieval tasks.